lucaszischka/MemeBot/README.md

 ## 🚀 Features

-- 🖼️ **Image Promotion**: Reply to images with promotion commands to send them to an external server
+- 🖼️ **Image Promotion**: Promote images using commands either by replying to images or as image captions
 - 🔐 **E2E Encryption Support**: Works seamlessly with both encrypted and unencrypted Matrix rooms
 - 🤖 **Auto-join**: Automatically joins rooms when invited (configurable)
 - ⏱️ **Smart Cooldowns**: User-specific and global cooldowns to prevent spam